Do you need keto supplements or can you get all the nutrients you need from keto-friendly foods?

 While the American Heart Association recommends 250-500 milligrams of combined EPA and DHA per day, most studies of krill oil demonstrating health benefits use between 300 milligrams and 3 grams.
 That should provide approximately 45-450mg combined EPA and DHA per day[*].

 Choose only high-quality krill oil supplements with strict testing in place to make sure it’s free from heavy metals and other contaminants.
 You might also want to check that the manufacturer practices sustainable sourcing techniques.

 Exogenous ketones are an external form of the ketones your body makes in ketosis.

-Taking exogenous ketones can help you get into ketosis (or back into ketosis) faster and provide immediate additional energy , whether you’re in ketosis or not.
-They are the perfect supplement for a keto diet.
+Taking exogenous ketones can raise your ketone levels and provide immediate additional energy, whether you’re in ketosis or not.
+They are an ideal supplement for a keto diet.